Complaints Procedure for Gardening Regents Park Services

 We recognise that most routine gardening queries are resolved quickly, but if a client is dissatisfied after the initial visit or scheduled maintenance, the complaint process below provides structure.
 Gardening Regents Park staff are trained to log concerns, ensure the details are clear and escalate where necessary.
 Complaints can relate to workmanship, plant health, scheduling, site safety or any other aspect of the service provided by the gardeners and landscape crews within our coverage.

-Inspection of garden beds and pathways during a maintenance check Scope: This policy covers complaints raised by private and commercial clients receiving garden maintenance, landscape construction, hedge management, tree work oversight and seasonal planting services in the service area.
+A young woman wearing a straw sun hat, a red and black checkered shirt, and gardening gloves is kneeling on a well-maintained lawn in a garden.
+She is actively tending to a round flower bed, which contains a variety of blooming flowers in shades of yellow, white, and purple.
+Behind her, there are dense green hedges and trees, creating a lush backdrop with natural sunlight filtering through the leaves.
+The grass around the flower bed is neatly trimmed, and the garden features a combination of soil and paving stones along the edges of the flower bed.
+This outdoor space appears tidy and well-cared for, with potential services from Gardening Regents Park supporting garden maintenance, planting, and landscaping in the local area.
+The scene emphasizes a peaceful and productive gardening environment, typical of residential gardens in the vicinity of London, possibly within the NW1 postcode, reflecting professional outdoor care in a landscaped city garden setting.
+Scope: This policy covers complaints raised by private and commercial clients receiving garden maintenance, landscape construction, hedge management, tree work oversight and seasonal planting services in the service area.
 It does not cover general inquiries or requests for additional services, which will be treated as separate service orders.
 The process aims to be proportionate, taking account of the nature of the problem, whether it is a one-off incident or part of ongoing service issues.

 How to Lodge a Complaint